Skip to Content, Navigation, or Footer.

 Lilly Kujawski

-Lilly Kujawski uses they/them pronouns, and has worked for The Eastern Echo since September 2025.
-They started as a news reporter, then moved to Managing Editor of News in Winter 2026.
+Lilly Kujawski uses they/them pronouns and has worked for The Eastern Echo since September 2025.
+Kujawski started as a news reporter, became managing editor, then became managing editor of news, and is now editor-in-chief as of May 2026.
 Kujawski is a senior majoring in journalism with a minor in political science.

-For them, the best part is working with a team of talented creators, and news reporting.
-They enjoy any chance to connect with the community and write about local issues that touch the lives of students, staff, faculty and Ypsi residents.
+For Kujawski, the best part of their job is news reporting and working with a team of talented creators.
+Kujawski enjoys any chance to connect with the community and write about local issues that touch the lives of students, staff, faculty and Ypsilanti residents.

 Kujawski is on Instagram (@lillykujawski).
 Contact them with questions and information at editor@easternecho.com.